heiniglab/plaque-atlas-mapping/README.md

 Alternatively, we provide a Docker image with all packages installed and files downloaded at: [https://github.com/matmu/plaque-atlas-mapping_docker](https://github.com/matmu/plaque-atlas-mapping_docker).

-We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/genemapper/create](https://www.archmap.bio/#/genemapper/create) (we are currently updating it to the new version)
+We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/genemapper/create](https://www.archmap.bio/#/genemapper/create).
+To use the tool, select “Plaque” as the atlas and “scPoli” as the model.
+The platform will then provide detailed instructions for uploading and preparing data for annotation.
+ (we are currently updating it to the new version)